huyisme-005/LaMusique/README.md

     The application will typically be available at `http://localhost:9002`.

 3.  **Explore the UI**:
-    *   The left panel contains all song creation tools, analyzers, and editing features, organized into a single vertically scrollable view with sections.
+    *   The left panel contains all song creation tools (including integrated emotion analysis), audio input, editing features, and export/share controls, organized into a single vertically scrollable view with sections.
 Integrated AI Copilot hints (info icons) provide guidance within each section.
     *   The right panel displays generated lyrics, melody information, and music video asset controls.

 ## Tech Stack